Compression therapy is a health treatment that’s been widely endorsed by celebrities, both in the fitness world and in non-fitness industries.

-Of course, there are other types of products effective at relieving leg pain, and air compression therapy may not be the option for your unique needs.
+Of course, there are other types of products effective for providing pain relief in your legs, and air compression therapy may not be the option for your unique needs.

-If you are looking to massage your legs it’s important to find the right type of massager for you.
+If you are looking to massage your leg muscles it’s important to find the right type of massager for you.